 Digital design using FPGAs is a very important activity in industries due to reduced cost, compared with ASIC design, and faster time-to-market.
 In order to design a digital system using FPGA, the designers must understand the architectures of the FPGA as well the accompanying CAD tools.
-This hand-on course covers the design of digital systems using Verilog and its implementation on the Xilinx Spartan FPGA.
-Topics covered in this course are: fundamentals of FPGA architecture, logic elements, interconnect, and I/O pins, combinational and sequential logic design inside FPGA structures, finite state machines, RAM and DSP.
-Hands-on practices are required.
-Prerequisite: CE452
+This hands-on course covers the design of digital systems using Verilog and its implementation on the Xilinx Spartan FPGA.
+Topics covered in this course include: fundamentals of FPGA architecture, logic elements, interconnect, and I/O pins, combinational and sequential logic design inside FPGA structures, finite state machines, RAM and DSP.
+Handson practices are required.